harshitpaunikar1/realtime-sales-signal-dashboard/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to create diagrams, screenshots, or examples that explain the system quickly so the final result looked a bit more complete.
 Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
 This kind of project only works if the logic feels practical, so I spent time checking the flow again and again.
 - Deliverable: Ended the day with support artifacts in hand, plus a few side notes on what still needed fixing later.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2024-04-19 - Day 10: Artifacts

+- Task summary: Got stuck mid-afternoon and had to regroup — added inline comments in the dense sections — would have been confusing to revisit without them.
+- Deliverable: Wrapped it up properly this time.